 First awarded in 1998, the National Arts and Humanities Youth Program Award is the signature program of the President’s Committee on the Arts and the Humanities (PCAH), and is presented in partnership with the National Endowment for the Arts (NEA), the National Endowment for the Humanities (NEH), and the Institute of Museum and Library Services (IMLS).

-More recently in 2018, MMAP was invited as 1 of 10 mariachi programs to compete at the California State Fair, where they were awarded with 1st place at the Inaugural Mariachi Proud Competition.
+More recently in 2019, MMAP was invited as 1 of 10 mariachi programs to compete at the California State Fair, where they were awarded with 1st place at the Mariachi Proud Competition.
+This was the second consecutive year that MMAP was awarded 1st Place.
 The program was given well deserved acknowledgement and rewarded our youth with a special, on-stage performance with “Mariachi Vargas.”
 This set a new standard of excellence at the state level that earned special recognition by the San Fernando City Council and Los Angeles City Council.

 The MMAP is proud to be supported in part by the National Endowment for the Arts, California Arts Council, and the City of San Fernando.

 The President’s Committee on the Arts and the Humanities, and its cultural partners- the National Endowment for the Arts, the National Endowment for the Humanities, and the Institute of Museum and Library Services chose to recognize MMAP as one of 12 exceptional programs across the country for their work in presenting rich arts and humanities learning opportunities to young people.
 From small towns to big cities, the 2012 National Arts and Humanities Youth Program Award Finalists reflected the diversity of disciplines and settings of these wonderful programs that are taking place from coast to coast.

 For more information, click here.